Engineering Advising and Transfer

 Montgomery College offers several seamless transfer pathways to the University of Maryland, College Park at The Universities of Shady Grove.
 Earn an AS in General Engineering at MC, then transfer to earn a BS in Biocomputational Engineering or a BS in Embedded Systems and Internet of Things.
 Learn more about these and other transfer agreements with UMD at USG.

 Engineering students enroll in a variety of courses in several different disciplines such as engineering science, computer science, physics, chemistry, biology, English and general education.
-Finding an appropriate advisor often requires some effort on the part of the student.
-Listed below are names of current advisors along with a short description of their particular expertise and advising strengths.
-They are listed by campus.
+Select a discipline below to find a program advisor.

 - Engineering Science Program